mdms-scott/static_watcher/README.md

     $ bundle exec static_watcher

-and user ctrl-c to stop.
+and use ctrl-c to stop.

 ## Contributing